 Imagine, getting paid to do things you love and helping your clients get the results they always wanted.
 That’s a kickass job!

-4. Barista
+5. Barista

-Are you a picky coffee drinker that only drinks lightly roasted coffee because the dark roast is barely considered coffee?
+Are you a picky coffee drinker who only drinks lightly roasted coffee because the dark roast is barely considered coffee?
 If you’re such an expert at coffee, then you should become a barista at a coffee shop!

 However, the most important skill you need is the ability to craft good coffee.
-That means you’ll need to have a good memory to remember all the drinks on the menu along with all the ingredients that go into each drink.
+That means you’ll need to have a good memory to remember all the drinks on the menu, along with all the ingredients that go into each drink.
 Don’t forget about good listening skills for times when you need to customize to your customer’s liking.

 Everyone can make a cup of coffee, but not everyone can make a great cup of coffee.

-5. Virtual Assistant
+6. Virtual Assistant

 Successful business owners and CEOs don’t have time to manage their daily schedules or read emails.
 It’s not because they don’t know how to do it, there’s simply no time for them to do those activities.
 They’re too busy maintaining existing client relationships and growing their businesses.